BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_2_3d.md

-So Diane's goal was to take the features supplied by Carlos in the art, add interactivity, then encapsulate the entire experience into a package that could be consume without requiring knowledge of 3D art or programming.
+So Diane's goal was to take the features supplied by Carlos in the art, add interactivity, then encapsulate the entire experience into a package that could be consumed without requiring knowledge of 3D art or programming.
 To do this, she decided to build her experience using Babylon's
 [Template Repository Workflow](https://doc.babylonjs.com/toolsAndResources/templateRepositories#the-template-repository-workflow)